Sleeplessness and Pain Cycle

 Also note—white willow bark works better on some types of pain than others.
 It’s been shown wildly effective treating lower back pain, for instance.
 However, it barely touches arthritis.

-Natural Pain Remedy #3: Capsaicin.
+Natural Pain Remedy #3: Benefits of Capsaicin.

 The same compound that gives hot peppers their kick also serves as a potent pain reliever.